Skip Ribbon Commands

 Contact your university for a copy of your academic transcript.

-Let us know, in between 500 and 750 words:
+Let us know in 500 to 750 words:

-• your understanding of what our Graduate Program is
+• your understanding of what our graduate program is

 • how you see the program connecting with your broader career goals and aspirations